 EarthCheck is the environmental certification program that Laguna Phuket is registered with as a precinct.
 The key objective is to monitor and improve our environmental practices to achieve sustainability outcomes in our business operations by providing a framework for environmental and social sustainability.

-Laguna Phuket has received EarthCheck's Bronze Status in September 2014 and has been awarded Silver Status since April 2015.
-The annual audit to retain the Silver Status was conducted in December 2017.
+Laguna Phuket received EarthCheck's Bronze Status in September 2014 and was awarded Silver Status since April 2015.
+The annual audit to retain the Silver Status was conducted in December 2018.

 Greening Community Initiative